Chinese martial arts: Stances

 Stances (steps or 步法) are structural postures employed in Chinese martial arts training.
 They represent the foundation and the form of a fighter's base.
 Each style has different names and variations for each stance.
 Stances may be differentiated by foot position, weight distribution, body alignment, etc. Stance training can be practiced statically, the goal of which is to maintain the structure of the stance through a set time period, or dynamically, in which case a series of movements is performed repeatedly.
 The Horse stance (騎馬步/馬步; qí mǎ bù/mǎ bù) and the bow stance are examples of stances found in many styles of Chinese martial arts.

 Meditation

 In many Chinese martial arts, meditation is considered to be an important component of basic training.
 Meditation can be used to develop focus, mental clarity and can act as a basis for qigong training.
+Through meditation, martial arts practitioners learn to regulate their breath, relax their bodies, and enter a state of deep focus.
+This kind of concentration helps them to stay present in their movements and techniques, enhancing their responsiveness and physical coordination.
+Meditation also cultivates the ability for introspection, enabling practitioners to become more keenly aware of their bodily sensations, energy flow, and inner state.
+Meditation is also closely related to qigong.
+Through the concentration and adjustments achieved through meditation, martial arts practitioners can better perceive and direct the internal energy (known as "qi" in qigong).
+They learn to manipulate the flow of qi through deep breathing and visualization exercises to promote bodily balance, harmony, and health.
+Therefore, meditation, as a part of foundational training, offers Chinese martial arts practitioners a comprehensive approach to cultivating both the internal and external aspects.
+It assists them in developing various aspects of their body, energy, and mind, thereby enhancing their technical skills.